muhammad-hamza-liaqat/auth-with-midID/readMe.md

 ## Getting started

-This is a basic API REST skeleton written on JavaScript using async/await.
-Great for building a starter web API for your front-end (Android, iOS, Vue, react, angular, or anything that can consume an API)
+This is a basic code, an implementation of authentication in nodejs using midId, criipto.

 This project is created to help other developers create a **basic REST API in an easy way with Node.js**.
 This basic example shows how powerful and simple JavaScript can be.
 Do you want to contribute?
 Pull requests are always welcome to show more features.